Minami, Tokushima

 Minami (美波町, Minami-chō) is a town located in Kaifu District, Tokushima Prefecture, Japan.
-As of 30 June 2022, the town had an estimated population of 6,142 in 3139 households and a population density of 44 persons per km².
+As of 30 June 2022, the town had an estimated population of 6,142 in 3139 households and a population density of 44 persons per km^{2}.
 The total area of the town is 140.80 sqkm.

 Geography

 Minami is located in the southeastern part of Tokushima Prefecture on the island of Shikoku.
-Located 50 km south of prefecture's capital, Tokushima city, Minami is over 33 km from east to west, and covers an area of approximately 140 km².
+Located 50 km south of prefecture's capital, Tokushima city, Minami is over 33 km from east to west, and covers an area of approximately 140 km^{2}.
 It is bordered on the southwest by the Kaifu mountains and on the east by the Pacific Ocean, making Minami a scenic town surrounded by mountains and sea.
 The Akamatsu and Hiwasa Rivers from the west to east, forming small-scale cultivated land and basins due to erosion plains and sedimentary plains.
 The mouth of the Hiwasa River is the most densely populated urban area, and also has a fishing port.
 Parts of the town are within the borders of the Muroto-Anan Kaigan Quasi-National Park.